phinik/LovelyLLamas/README.md

 ## Evaluate a model
-Transformers are evaulated using `src/eval_metrics_transformer.py`.
+Transformers are evaluated using `src/eval_metrics_transformer.py`.
 The following parameters are available:
 1. dataset_path: Path to dataset root.
 This should be equal to the path used for the training of the model.
 2. model_weights: Which model weights to use
 3. metrics: Select which metrics shall be computed, choices are "bertscore", "bleu", "rouge", "temps" (Temp_Ghost), "temp_range", "cities", "classifier" and "classifier_ct".
 Note: 'classifier' and 'classifier_ct' do not work with SoW models!
 4. output_filename: If output shall be saved to a different file than the standard file.
 By default, the results are saved to `eval_<model_weights>.json` in the respective checkpoints directory.

-For example, in order to evalue the best model of the above training, we could run:
+For example, in order to evaluate the best model of the above training, we could run:

     python src/eval_metrics_transformer.py --dataset_path ~/dataset_2024_12_12_wettercom --metrics temps temp_range cities classifier classifier_ct --model_weights checkpoints/final_dmodel_64_2024_12_12_bert_ct_6400/best_model_CE_loss.pth